 Poulomi Basu is a storyteller, artist and activist.
 Her name sounds like ‘follow me’ with a ‘P’.

 She was raised by her mother in Calcutta, India and found early inspiration in the city’s rich cinematic history.
-After her father’s sudden death when Poulomi was 17, her mother told her to leave home, to follow her dreams and live a life of breadth and choices that was denied to her.
+After her father’s sudden death when Poulomi was 17, her mother told her to leave home as soon as her studies were complete so that she may follow her dreams and live a life of breadth and choices that was denied to her.

 Since then, Poulomi prefers the path less trodden.
 She has slept in the wilderness under a cloudless sky staring at a million stars in search of a guerrilla army whose story strikes right at the very heart of modern India’s global ambitions, through to divided families eking out an Alaskan existence on the last rocky outpost of American soil.